Jayapradan/FULL_ADDER_SUBTRACTOR/README.md

 **RESULT:**

-Thus the Full Adder and Full Subtractor circuits are designed and the truth tables is verified in Quartus software using verilog program.
+Thus the Full Adder and Full Subtractor circuits are designed and the truth tables is verified in Quartus software using verilog program successfully